 on Chappaquiddick Island in Massachusetts.
 Mary Jo Kopechne was a former campaign worker for Kennedy's brother, Robert F. Kennedy

 , who was assassinated during the 1968 presidential campaign.
-On 18 July 1969, Kopechne attended a campaign reunion party of sorts on Chappaquiddick Island, a short ferry ride off the island of Martha's Vineyard in Massachusetts.
-Edward Kennedy and Kopechne left the party together later that night; a short time later, their car plunged off the Dike Bridge into a pond, where it overturned.
+She had grown up in Pennsylvania and New Jersey, and graduated from Caldwell Women's College (now Caldwell University) in 1962.
+On July 18, 1969, Kopechne attended a reunion party for a few workers from the RFK campaign, held in a cabin on Chappaquiddick Island, a short ferry ride off the island of Martha's Vineyard in Massachusetts.
+Edward Kennedy and Kopechne left the party together later that night; a short time afterwards, their car plunged off the Dike Bridge into a pond, where it overturned.
 Mary Jo Kopechne died in the car.
-Kennedy swam ashore and made his way to his hotel, but didn't report the accident until the next morning, later claiming he had been dazed by the crash.
-The details of the incident have never been entirely clear, and Kennedy's critics suggested he had been driving drunk, had panicked after the accident, or even had tried to arrange a coverup of his involvement.
+Kennedy escaped, and later swam the short distance from Chappaquiddick back to Martha's Vineyard, where he made his way to his hotel.
+He didn't report the accident until the next morning, later claiming he had been dazed by the crash.
+The full details of the incident have never been entirely clear.
+Kennedy's critics suggested he had been driving drunk, had panicked after the accident, and had even tried to arrange a coverup of his involvement.
 Nothing was ever proved.
 Kennedy had been considered a likely candidate for president in 1972; instead he pled guilty to leaving the scene of an accident and had his driver's license revoked for a year.
-Kopechne's body was returned to Pennsylvania, where she was buried in her family's parish cemetery.
+Mary Jo Kopechne's body was returned to Pennsylvania, where she was buried in her family's parish cemetery.